 - Word association and practice writing: create a Wordle with vocab, verbs and grammar of a particular unit.
 Give the Wordle to students.
 In groups, ask them to brainstorm what this text could be about, what type of verbs or grammatical structures are being used?, are there any words they don’t know?.
 As a class come up with conclusions and write them on the board.
 Finally ask them to write a text with the words from the cloud.
 I would use the daily routine Wordle above to practice reflexives, indirect objects and daily routine vocab.

 - Word – matching activities: write a list of words both in Spanish and English and use the resulting Wordle as a vocab quiz/worksheet.
-For example Match the Spanish words that are alike or Find the Spanish infinitives.
+For example: Seasons in Spanish Worksheet.
 Match the opposites.
 Match the Hispanic countries with their capitals.
 And even, match the pronoun with its conjugations.

 - Spelling rules: create a Wordle with a group of words that follow a certain spelling rule (for example: all words that end in -ion have an accent).
 Give this word-cloud to students and ask them to analyze it in groups.
 Then brainstorm their findings and finally set the spelling rule.

 - Masculine vs Feminine / Plural vs Singular / Adjectives: a similar activity as the one above (spelling rules).
 Then ask them to generate their own clouds with examples.

 - Displays: generate Wordle displays of Spanish speaking countries, names of people in Spanish, Hispanic foods, famous Hispanic people, you name it!